EliasGallay/Eliasgallay/README.md

 - 🔭 I’m currently working on THV.
 - 🌱 I’m currently learning React.
 - 👯 I’m looking to collaborate on rprojects.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with backend!
 - 💬 Ask me about My favorites programing language.
 - 📫 How to reach me: Elias Gallay.
 - 😄 Pronouns: He.
-- ⚡ Fun fact: .
+- ⚡ Fun fact: